A decade of acting.

 Published my first book to Amazon Kindle.A summary of the principles that underlie the AfrikaBurn event, held annually in the Karoo, Western Cape of South Africa.

 2017Vuil WasgoedDetective Patrick

 2015The DeadlineDetective Sheffield

 2013B.E.E.
 The MusicalSanjay

-My second foray into the festival, I got to play a major character in this particular production, and showcase my not-so-great singing voice.
+My second foray into the festival, I got to play a major character in this particular production, and showcase my not-too-bad-but-also-not-so-great singing voice.

 2013High Rollers season 1Ravi Chetty